JamesSkemp/words/content/post/ipad-iphone-and-ipod-touch-digital-only-distribution-devices-that-work.md

 +++
-title = "iPad, iPhone, and iPod Touch - digital-only distribution devices that work" summary = "While the PSPgo hasn't done all that well, Apple's products have shown that digital-only distribution of games can work.
+title = "iPad, iPhone, and iPod Touch - digital-only distribution devices that work" description = "While the PSPgo hasn't done all that well, Apple's products have shown that digital-only distribution of games can work.
 But is it the audience that makes it possible?" draft = false comments = true date = "2010-12-13T19:07:00-06:00"